ONSBigData/dpm.dash/inst/extdata/guide.md

   results tabs.**
   - A:
     1. Check the main R console where you launched the Shiny app.
-There might be error messages from `accountTMB` or other R functions that didn’t appear as pop-ups in the dashboard.
+There might be error messages from `dpmaccount` or other R functions that didn’t appear as pop-ups in the dashboard.
     2. In the “Fit Model” tab, look at the “Cohort Results” and “Cohort Failures” tables.
 If many cohorts failed, the overall estimation